These sweet potato muffins are moist, fluffy, and secretly healthy! Made in just one bowl, these muffins have no flour, oil, or eggs in them.

 This recipe calls for pantry staple ingredients that you probably already have on hand.
 Here is what you’ll need:

 - Rolled Oats.
-I used gluten-free rolled oats, but quick oats will work too.
+I used old fashioned oats, but quick oats will work too.
 They will be blended to a flour-like consistency.

 - Coconut sugar.
 While any sugar works, I like the refined nature of the coconut kind.